 Non-profit D serves 75 people per day: 15% of total = 1,125 sandwiches x $.54 = $607.50

 By distributing all donations through our non-profit partners, we ensure that they are being used in the most efficient and effective way possible.
-Unlike our NPPs, we are not equipped with the facilities and knowledge to create a truly effective giving program.
-Rather we trust our partners to use our products in a way that will benefit the most people possible.
-If you, your cousin, or Margie are food insecure, our non-profit partners are there to help you in more ways than one.
+Rather than try and reinvent the wheel, we knew that our partner organizations had long-time expertise, systems and programs in place already.
+We trust our partners to use our products in a way that will benefit their clients in the best way possible.
+If you, your cousin, or Margie are food insecure, our non-profit partners are there to help you, often in more ways than one.

 No. The decision-making power is in the hands of our non-profit partners.
 They choose what products they’d like to order and what they’d like to make with those products.
 Forcing products on our partners creates more work for them and ignores their personal expertise and ability to cater well to their clients.